-6 hydrofoils operates the lines of Polish shipping companies in the Baltic.
-That is the only type of high-speed boats (excluding sport and tourist motor boats) which according to their max. speed over 30 knots might be considered the source of acoustic disturbance for harbour porpoises.
-No information on the high-speed boats operating in the navy, coastguard and antiterrorist units is available.
+Six hydrofoils operate on the lines of Polish shipping companies in the Baltic.
+That is the only type of high-speed boats (excluding sport and tourist motor boats) which according to their max. speed over 30 knots might be considered a source of acoustic disturbance for harbour porpoises.
+No information on the high-speed boats operating in the navy, coastguard and anti-terrorist units is available.

-The timetables of Polish hydrofoils in 2004 showed that most of the lines covered a narrow stripe of waters in the western part of the Gulf of Gdańsk, the entrance to the Puck Bay.
+The timetables of Polish hydrofoils in 2004 showed that most of the lines covered a narrow strip of water in the western part of the Gulf of Gdańsk, the entrance to Puck Bay.
 The most frequent connections were run between the following harbours:

 1. Gdynia - Hel - Gdynia 6 round trips a day

 2. Sopot .
 Hel - Sopot 3,5 round trips a day

 3. Gdańsk .
 Hel - Gdańsk 3 round trips a day

-4. Gdynia-Sopot, Sopot-Gdynia
+4. Gdynia-Sopot, Sopot-Gdynia 1,5 round trip a day

-5. Gdynia-Jastarnia, Jastarnia-Gdynia 2 round trips a day
+5. Gdynia-Jastarnia, Jastarnia-Gdynia.
+2 round trips a day

-In total only in summer season hydrofoils made the trips across the Bay 32 times a day.
+In total only in the summer season hydrofoils made the trip across the Bay 32 times a day.
 (June-August).

-So far there is no evidence of the occurrence of harbour porpoises in the Puck Bay in summer season since the main indicator of their presence is the bycatch in fishing nets used in the autumn-spring months.
-However it is not sufficient information to conclude that hydrofoils operating in this region do not cause acoustic disturbance to those animals.
+So far there is no evidence of the occurrence of harbour porpoises in Puck Bay in the summer season since the main indicator of their presence is the bycatch in fishing nets used in the autumn-spring months.
+However there is not sufficient information to conclude that hydrofoils operating in this region do not cause acoustic disturbance to those animals.

 Another area where hydrofoils run regularly in summer season is the Vistula Lagoon.
-There are two lines . one national and one international, with 6-8 round trips each day.
-However that area has not been visited by harbour porpoises and so far no further analysis of possible impact on porpoises were done .
+There are two lines, one national and one international, with 6-8 round trips each day.
+However that area has not been visited by harbour porpoises and so far no further analysis of possible impact on porpoises were done.